-We would prefer this packaged as a single document (Word, IATEX, PDF) and supporting Verilog code, in a single, well-named archive file (ZIP or TAR).
+You do not need to provide waveforms and test benches in the write-up.
+The test frameworks should be in the code you submit.
+You should explain what your tests do, in english, and how those tests verify the operation of your circuits.
+You your write-up (Word, LATEX, PDF) and supporting Verilog code in a single, well-named archive file (ZIP or TAR).
 Please name this file after your team.
 So if you are Team Smack, your directory would be "teamsmack", and you would ZIP that up into a file "teamsmack.zip".